open-bump/sblp/README.md

 ## Terminology

 In the following documentation, we use "SBLP" or simply "Protocol" to refer to this protocol.

+There are two different versions of this protocol; SBLP via Discord and SBLP via HTTP.
+The difference is described further down.

 The "user" is the user that used the bump command on a guild.
 "Bumping Bot" or "Requesting Bot" is the bot that initially received the command by the user and is now requesting the other bots to bump the server where the bump was requested on.
 "Receiving Bot" is the bot that received the bump requet by the bumping bot.
 The "guild" simply is the guild where the user executed the bump command on.
 The messages that are sent between the bots to communicate are either called the "request" and the "response" or just the "message payload" or "message".

 ## Communication

+### SBLP via Discord

 When a user bumps their server with a bump bot, the bump bot sends a message to a channel on a guild.
 While in most cases this will be a channel on the official SBLP guild, it can be any channel as long as other compatible bump bots are listening to messages in that channel.